ArctosDB/documentation-wiki/_how_to/How-to-Publish-to-OBIS.markdown

 ## Publication

-Once the cleanup and coordination with Abby are complete, publication should be automatic with monthly updates.
+Once the cleanup and coordination with Abby are complete, notify David Bloom at VertNet which collection(s) are to be added/published to OBIS.
+After the initial publication, monthly publication should be automatic.
 If any issues areise with publication, please file an issue in the [Arctos main repo](https://github.com/ArctosDB/arctos/issues/).

 ## Edit this How To